Henry Hare, 3rd Baron Coleraine: Family

 Coleraine married, 20 January 1718, Anne, eldest daughter of John Hanger, Governor of the Bank of England 1719–1721, grandson of Sir Lewis Roberts, who brought him a dowry of nearly £100,000.
 The couple lived together until October 1720, when Lady Coleraine left her husband; there were no children.

 Coleraine, finding a reconciliation impossible, formed on 29 April 1740 a "solemn engagement" with Rose Duplessis (1710–1790), daughter of François Duplessis, a French clergyman, by whom he had a daughter, Henrietta Rosa Peregrina, born at Crema, Lombardy in Italy 12 September 1745.
 Having had no issue by his wife, Coleraine bequeathed his Tottenham estates to this illegitimate daughter; but she being an alien they escheated to the crown.
-A grant of them was later obtained for James Townsend, whom she married on 2 May 1763.
+A grant of them was later obtained via a private act of Parliament, Lord Coleraine's Estate Act 1763 (3 Geo.
+3. c.
+45 Pr.), for James Townsend, whom she married on 2 May 1763.

 Lady Coleraine survived until 10 January 1754, and asked to be buried at Bray, Berkshire.
 Gabriel, third son of her uncle Sir George Hanger, was, in 1762, created Baron Coleraine.